nethesis/phone-island/docs/EVENTS.md

   }
   ```

-- `phone-island-internet-connected` Indicates that user has internet connectivity enabled
+- `phone-island-internet-connected` Indicates that user has no internet connectivity

   ```json
   {}